dmhendricks/detect-remote-device/README.md

 The following constants are available to modify behavior.
 They may be defined in your `wp-config.php`:

 - `DMD_DISABLE_GLOBAL_FUNCTIONS` - If defined as true, [global functions](#option-2---global-functions) will not be created.
 - `DMD_DISABLE_SHORTCODES` - If defined as true, shortcodes will not be loaded.
-Useful if you only want this plugin to solely act as an autoloader for the [MobileDetect](http://mobiledetect.net/?utm_source=github.com&utm_medium=referral&utm_content=link&utm_campaign=dmhendricks%2Fdetect-remote-device) PHP library.
+Useful if you only want this plugin to solely act as an autoloader for the [Agent](https://github.com/jenssegers/agent) and [DeviceDetector](https://github.com/matomo-org/device-detector) PHP libraries.
 - `DMD_BODY_CLASS_PREFIX` - If defined as string, modifies the prefix added to device body classes.
 If false, disables addition of body classes.
 Defaults to `device`.
 - `DMD_MODIFY_WP_IS_MOBILE` - Modifies WordPress's built-in [`wp_is_mobile()`](https://codex.wordpress.org/Function_Reference/wp_is_mobile) function to return false for tablets.